Cycling with children

 Rear-mounted child bike seats

 These are the most widely used bike seats.
-They fit over the back wheel and will usually have a high back and raised sides, leg guards and a harness.
+They fit over the back wheel and will usually have a high back and raised sides, leg guards and a harness to keep your passenger secure.

-Pros Younger children are well supported if they want to sleep while you're cycling, you can use the seat to carry shopping when you don’t have your child with you
+Pros Younger children are well supported if they nod off to sleep while you're cycling; you can use the seat to carry shopping when you don’t have your child with you

-Cons Carrying extra weight on the back of the bike can make stability a problem, you can’t see what your child is up to while you're cycling
+Cons Carrying extra weight on the back of the bike can make stability a problem; you can’t see what your child is up to while you're cycling

 Front-mounted bike seats